nordic-institute/X-Road/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide_for_rhel.md

 ### 2.11 Installing the Support for Environmental Monitoring

-The support for environmental monitoring functionality on a security server is provided by package xroad-monitor that is installed by default.
+The support for environmental monitoring functionality on a Security Server is provided by package xroad-monitor that is installed by default.
 The package installs and starts the `xroad-monitor` process that will gather and make available the monitoring information.

 ## 3 Security Server Initial Configuration

-During the security server initial configuration, the server’s X-Road membership information and the software token’s PIN are set.
+During the Security Server initial configuration, the server’s X-Road membership information and the software token’s PIN are set.

 ### 3.1 Prerequisites

-Configuring the security server assumes that the security server owner is a member of the X-Road.
+Configuring the Security Server assumes that the Security Server owner is a member of the X-Road.

 ### 3.2 Reference Data

-ATTENTION: Reference items 2.1 - 2.3 in the reference data are provided to the security server owner by the X-Road central’s administrator.
+ATTENTION: Reference items 2.1 - 2.3 in the reference data are provided to the Security Server owner by the X-Road central’s administrator.

-The security server code and the software token’s PIN will be determined during the installation at the latest, by the person performing the installation.
+The Security Server code and the software token’s PIN will be determined during the installation at the latest, by the person performing the installation.

  Ref  |                                                   | Explanation
  ---- | ------------------------------------------------- | --------------------------------------------------
  2.1  | &lt;global configuration anchor file&gt; or &lt;URL&gt; | Global configuration anchor file
- 2.2  | E.g.<br>GOV - government<br> COM - commercial     | Member class of the security server's owner
+ 2.2  | E.g.<br>GOV - government<br> COM - commercial     | Member class of the Security Server's owner
- 2.3  | &lt;security server owner register code&gt;       | Member code of the security server's owner
+ 2.3  | &lt;Security Server owner register code&gt;       | Member code of the Security Server's owner
- 2.4  | &lt;choose security server identificator name&gt; | Security server's code
+ 2.4  | &lt;choose Security Server identificator name&gt; | Security server's code
  2.5  | &lt;choose PIN for software token&gt;             | Software token’s PIN